logaretm/vee-validate/README.md

 </p>
 <br>

-vee-validate is a template-based validation framework for [Vue.js](https://vuejs.org/) that allows you to validate inputs and display errors.
+vee-validate is a form validation library for [Vue.js](https://vuejs.org/) that allows you to validate inputs and build better form UIs in a familiar declarative style or using composition functions

-Being template-based you only need to specify for each input what kind of validators should be used when the value changes.
-The errors will be automatically generated with 40+ locales supported.
-[Many rules are available out of the box](https://logaretm.github.io/vee-validate/guide/rules.html).

-This plugin is inspired by [PHP Framework Laravel's validation](https://laravel.com/).

 ## Features